basilspice/airbnb-clone/README.md

 This Airbnb clone will allow you to create a new account, or you can use Github OR Google auth for account creation

 After creating an account you gain access to the logged in navbar which will show you either your Profile Pic, if you have used Google/Git, or render your name if account was made using website.
-Once logged in, you will now have addiontal options rendered instead of the Login | Signup options
+Once logged in, you will now have additional options rendered instead of the Login | Signup options
-My Trips will take you to the page that has all of your trips planned, showing you propeties that you have reserved
+My Trips will take you to the page that has all of your trips planned, showing you properties that you have reserved
 My Favorites will show you the list of properties that you have favorited
 My Properties will show you all of the property listings that you have available to rent
 My Reservations will show you reservations people have made with your properties that you have available